klausman/pymetar/README.md

 parsed information in a plethora of formats.
 Those functions are described in the file `librarydoc.txt` which was in turn generated using PyDoc.

-As of version 0.5, PyMETAR uses `urllib2` which in turn makes it easy to honor the environment variable `http_proxy`.
+PyMETAR uses `urllib2` (and its successors), which in turn makes it easy to honor the environment variable `http_proxy`.
 This simplifies use of a proxy tremendously.
 Thanks go to Davide Di Blasi for both suggesting and implementing this.
 The environment variable is easy to use: just set it to: